How’s your head these days? Find yourself in a funk lately? Uneasy? Anxious? Stressed? Maybe it’s worse than that? Depressed? Angry? Unhinged?

 In the beginning we had nothing more than a bed of dirt and a bunch of seeds; we had no idea if anything would come of it.
 But something HAS come of it.
 We won’t be able to harvest anything from the garden for a few more weeks (radishes first, YAY!)…

-… but we’re reaping the benefits of doing something positive in a time of negativity and that has fed our heads with exactly what will keep our heads clear and our resilience high enough to endure the long road ahead that will be packed with changes and challenges we will find a way to deal with in positive ways and ultimately overcome.
+… but we’re reaping the benefits of doing something positive in a time of negativity and that has fed our heads with exactly what will keep our heads clear and our resilience high enough to endure the long road ahead–a road packed with changes and challenges that we’ll deal with in positive ways and ultimately overcome.

 What’s in YOUR garden?

 In the meantime, why not give it a try?
 What have you got to lose?
 A few minutes of your day?
 A handful of seeds?
 Why not plant a seed and from that process, feed your head instead?